debiki/talkyard-prod-one/docs/upgrade-v0-to-v1.md

 Take a backup, let's name it `beforeV1Upgrade`:

 ```
-cd /opt/talkyard   # this is v0
 ./scripts/backup.sh beforeV1Upgrade
 ```

 Now, shut down Talkyrad v0 — but don't delete anything!
 Just leave it as-is:

 ```
-# in /opt/talkyard:
 docker-compose down   # (using Docker-Compose v1)
 ```

+#### Verification

-Open a web browser and verify that you cannot access the Talkyard site.
+Open a web browser and check that you the Talkyard site is inaccessible.

-### Install v1.
-Copy config from v0
+### Phase 2: Install and configure v1

 Install Talkyard v1, as per the installation instructions in ../README.md .

-Copy configuration files from your v0 installation to v1 — with a small change:
+Copy configuration files from your v0 installation to v1 — with one change:

 ```
+# Go to the Talkyard v1 installation dir
+cd /opt/talkyard-v1

+# Back up default config
+mv conf conf.v1.default

 # Copy config from v0 to v1:
-cp -a /opt/talkyard/conf  /opt/talkyard-v1/conf
+cp -a /opt/talkyard/conf  ./

-# Move play-framework.conf to a new 'app/' sub dir: (for consistency with other containers)
+# Move play-framework.conf to 'app/' sub dir: (for consistency with other containers)
-cd /opt/talkyard-v1/
 mkdir conf/app
 mv conf/play-framework.conf conf/app/play-framework.conf
 ```